Tyler Gilbert

 Path to Baseball

-After high school, Tyler Gilbert enrolled at Santa Barbara City College, where he began his college baseball career with the SBCC Vaqueros.
-In his sophomore year, he pitched to a 9–2 win–loss record and a 2.43 earned run average (ERA), earning recognition as the Western State Conference’s pitcher of the year for the North Division.
-He later transferred to the University of Southern California, where he continued to excel on the mound, finishing with a 5–2 record and a 2.79 ERA.
+Gilbert began his college baseball career at Santa Barbara City College, pitching for the SBCC Vaqueros.
+In 2013, his sophomore season, he posted a 9–2 record with a 2.43 earned run average and was named the Western State Conference’s pitcher of the year for the North Division.
+The following year, he went 6–5 with a 3.81 ERA as a Vaquero.

 Tyler Gilbert Career